-Students will be advised about course selection during the first year by the school Ph.D. committee.
-As soon as they have selected a specialization (e.g., biology, psychology, sociology, policy), an advisory committee of appropriate faculty will be appointed.
-The purpose of the advisory committee is to help the student in the selection of courses and research; to monitor the student's progress; and to insure preparation for the qualifying examination.
+Students will be advised about course selection during the first year by the Ph.D. committee.
+As soon as a student has selected a specialization (e.g., biology, psychology, sociology/demography, policy), an advisory committee of appropriate faculty will be appointed.
+The purpose of the advisory committee is to help the student in the selection of courses and a research agenda; to monitor the student's progress; and to insure preparation for the qualifying examination.